OpenHands vs Claude Code (2026)

 How does pricing compare between OpenHands vs Claude Code?

-OpenHands uses a free model, starting at $0 per month.
+OpenHands uses a free model.
 Claude Code uses a subscription model, starting at $17 per month.

 View full OpenHands profile